ankane/ahoy_guide/README.md

 Users have properties

+## Technical Notes

+Visitors and visits should be given a [UUID](http://en.wikipedia.org/wiki/Universally_unique_identifier) *on the server* for web apps and stored in cookies.
+Ids should be stored as a 128-bit number, not a string (except for logs).

 ## People

 Two users viewing a page is different than one user viewing it twice.
 This is critical for funnels and experiments.